 I have been thinking about giving myself “treats” every $250 and $500.
 Smaller treats for $250 and bigger treats for $500.
 It might seem lame but I think the four-year-old is on to something with her reward charts!
 Maybe some new clothes or getting my hair dyed.
 I don’t know.
 I’m thinking a $50 treat for the $250 marks and a $100 treat when I hit the $500 mark, paid in cash of course, not credit!
 I am not using the credit cards as freely as I used to!
 Not going down that road again!

 Anyway, that’s my life as of lately.
 Making money.
 Paying off debt.
 Playing with the kids.
 Having a grand old time.
 Never a dull moment.

-It took me three months, but I finally wrote a letter to Golden Corral, the restaurant that accused me of starving and neglecting my child due to her health issues and small size.
+It took me three months, but I respect my friend who was recently approved as a foster carer in Swansea.
 This was the first time anyone had ever humiliated and hurt me over my daughter’s special needs.
 Here’s a copy of the letter I sent.
 I feel sick even thinking about everything that happened that night.
 I am completely disgusted and sickened by everything that transpired that night.
 I hope they will take action to prevent this from happening to another poor mother and her special needs child.